davatorium/rofi/doc/rofi.1.markdown

 Make **rofi** react like a normal application window.
 Useful for scripts like Clerk that are basically an application.

+`-[no-]restore-focus`

+Make rofi restore focus to window that held it when launched.

 ### Matching

 `-matching` *method*